Lucian Freud – John Minton

 In John Minton, Freud’s subject is his friend John Minton, a painter and illustrator who taught traditional anatomical drawing and figure painting.
 Minton suffered from depression and committed suicide five years after this portrait was painted.
-Painted from a close-up viewpoint, John Minton is deeply uncomfortable, intruding on a vulnerable moment of self-reflection and despair.
+Painted from a close-up viewpoint, John Minton intrudes on a vulnerable moment of self-reflection and despair.

 John Minton (R1), Lucian Freud, 2016